LiMinggang/madedit-mod/README.txt

 3.Improve syntax highlighting performance
 4.Improve ReloadByModificationTime event handling 5.Improve performance of ReplaceTextAll(non-regex)
-6.New: Add new MadPython API Goto(pos)
+6. New: Add new MadPython API Goto(pos)
-7.New: New short cut(Alt--) to collapse all results in Results window #131 8.New: Restore the last position of the Search result window #132 9.Fix: The tab of the selected page could not be seen if a lot of files were opened #115 10.Fix: Can't select the whole line by Triple click or click on Line number area if the line was wrapped #116 11.Fix: Negative match was not supported in Regex with case insensitive(Issue 2) #117 12.Fix: Number was not highlighted correctly in Text file(Issue 1) #117 13.Fix: Caret and selection would have issue while '\W' matching \r or \n #121 14.Fix: To use shift + middle mouse wheel to horizontal scrolling #123 15.Fix: Regular expression (?<=.)\s(?=.) replacement issue(Case 1: ReplaceAll) #119 16.Fix: Restore the transparence configuration of the search window #129 17.Fix: Another bug about number highlight in 0.4.0 preview #127 18.Fix: Enhanced ctrl+g & ctrl+shift+g and more #128 Support '+/-' as relative offset to current caret position/line 19.Fix: Can't work with CPPCheck 1.72 #134
+7. New: New short cut(Alt--) to collapse all results in Results window #131
+8. New: Restore the last position of the Search result window #132
+9. Fix: The tab of the selected page could not be seen if a lot of files were opened #115
+10. Fix: Can't select the whole line by Triple click or click on Line number area if the line was wrapped #116
+11. Fix: Negative match was not supported in Regex with case insensitive(Issue 2) #117
+12. Fix: Number was not highlighted correctly in Text file(Issue 1) #117
+13. Fix: Caret and selection would have issue while '\W' matching \r or \n #121
+14. Fix: To use shift + middle mouse wheel to horizontal scrolling #123
+15. Fix: Regular expression (?<=.)\s(?=.) replacement issue(Case 1: ReplaceAll) #119
+16. Fix: Restore the transparence configuration of the search window #129
+17. Fix: Another bug about number highlight in 0.4.0 preview #127
+18. Fix: Enhanced ctrl+g & ctrl+shift+g and more #128 Support '+/-' as relative offset to current caret position/line
+19. Fix: Can't work with CPPCheck 1.72 #134
 20.Add documents(CN) for Python simplification
 21.Update boost to 1.60
 22.Update Python to 2.7.11
 23.Other minor improvements

 Mod v0.3.10
-1.New: Support "Dot(".") match new line", default behavior is changed to NOT match new line #98 2.New: Dot match newline for Quick Search bar #103 3.New: Show main frame after everything was done #107 4.New: Optimization on MadPython---using InsertStr instead of InsertWChar #112 5.Fix: Find Hex should be gray out if Regular expression was enabled(SearchReplaceDialog) #97 6.Fix: Find Hex should be gray out if Regular expression was enabled(SearchReplaceInFilesDialog) #99 7.Fix: Match whole words should be gray out if Regular expression was enabled(SearchReplaceDialog/SearchReplaceInFilesDialog) #100
+1. New: Support "Dot(".") match new line", default behavior is changed to NOT match new line #98
+2. New: Dot match newline for Quick Search bar #103
+3. New: Show main frame after everything was done #107
+4. New: Optimization on MadPython---using InsertStr instead of InsertWChar #112
+5. Fix: Find Hex should be gray out if Regular expression was enabled(SearchReplaceDialog) #97
+6. Fix: Find Hex should be gray out if Regular expression was enabled(SearchReplaceInFilesDialog) #99
+7. Fix: Match whole words should be gray out if Regular expression was enabled(SearchReplaceDialog/SearchReplaceInFilesDialog) #100
-8.Fix: Match whole word and dot match newline should be overridden according to Search RegEx #101 9.Fix: Extra '\' was added to recorded MadPython while searching with RegEx #102 10.Fix: Caret pos should be at the last while opening the Macro dialog #94 #104 11.Fix: English was missing in the language list #105 12.Fix: Should not call Reload on exiting #109
+8. Fix: Match whole word and dot match newline should be overridden according to Search RegEx #101
+9. Fix: Extra '\' was added to recorded MadPython while searching with RegEx #102
+10. Fix: Caret pos should be at the last while opening the Macro dialog #94 #104
+11. Fix: English was missing in the language list #105
+12. Fix: Should not call Reload on exiting #109
-13.Fix: Should rarely need to use wxConvLocal directly in MadPython #111 14.Fix: Tab/Return/BackSpace was not recorded in MadPython #114 15.Improve performance of script recording
+13. Fix: Should rarely need to use wxConvLocal directly in MadPython #111
+14. Fix: Tab/Return/BackSpace was not recorded in MadPython #114
+15.Improve performance of script recording
 16.Update Astyle to latest code
 17.Update translations

 Mod v0.3.9
 1.Improve on change syntax on save as
-2.New: Check available translation at start time and refresh on opening Option dialog(New translation will automatically listed at runtime)
+2. New: Check available translation at start time and refresh on opening Option dialog(New translation will automatically listed at runtime)
-3.New: Add API SetColumnSelection
+3. New: Add API SetColumnSelection
-4.New: Use default script directory if not specified 5.New: Greek translation(Thanks nikoss(https://github.com/nikoss))
+4. New: Use default script directory if not specified
+5. New: Greek translation(Thanks nikoss(https://github.com/nikoss))
-6.New: Add Credits and License information to About Dialog 7.New: Toggle hide/show replace UI items by checkbox for FindReplaceInFilesDialog 8.New: Add German and Polish translations(based on wxMedit) 9.New: Syntax highlight support in Source formatter tab 10.New: Debian 8.2 X64 build
+6. New: Add Credits and License information to About Dialog
+7. New: Toggle hide/show replace UI items by checkbox for FindReplaceInFilesDialog
+8. New: Add German and Polish translations(based on wxMedit)
+9. New: Syntax highlight support in Source formatter tab
+10. New: Debian 8.2 X64 build
-11.Fix: Improve mark brace issue(#15 in 0.3.8)
+11. Fix: Improve mark brace issue(#15 in 0.3.8)
-12.Fix: Purge recent caret position history
+12. Fix: Purge recent caret position history
-13.Fix: Typo on Option dialog(Dictionary settings) #82
+13. Fix: Typo on Option dialog(Dictionary settings) #82
-14.Fix: Not enough space for translated string(Greek) #83
+14. Fix: Not enough space for translated string(Greek) #83
-15.Fix: Can't convert Chinese(simplified) to Japanese #88
+15. Fix: Can't convert Chinese(simplified) to Japanese #88
-16.Fix: Incorrect behavior of MadEdit when Ctrl-Backspace pressed at beginning of a text file OR at zero-width selection in column mode #89
+16. Fix: Incorrect behavior of MadEdit when Ctrl-Backspace pressed at beginning of a text file OR at zero-width selection in column mode #89
-17.Fix: Update MadPython Syntax
+17. Fix: Update MadPython Syntax
-18.Fix: Update Translations
+18. Fix: Update Translations
-19.Fix: Update Documents
+19. Fix: Update Documents
 20.Other minor improvements

 Mod v0.3.8
-1.New: Upgrade boost to 1.59
+1. New: Upgrade boost to 1.59
-2.New: Silent mode which can be used in scripting(Only file names would be passed to
-     running instance in single instance mode)
+2. New: Silent mode which can be used in scripting(Only file names would be passed to running instance in single instance mode)
      Run MadEdit-Mod without show GUI and use a MadPython to handle the files to be opened.
 So, you can use the Astyle/XML formatter/HTML tools the same as